Javier Mascherano: Coaching career

 In December 2021, Mascherano was named manager of the Argentina under-20 team, taking over the side in early January.

-Playing style
+He led the national team at the 2024 Summer Olympics, where Argentina was eliminated in the quarterfinals.

+On 26 November 2024, Major League Soccer side Inter Miami appointed Mascherano as their new head coach.

+Style of play

 Nicknamed "El Jefecito" ("The Little Chief"), Mascherano was a versatile, hard-working, and tactically intelligent footballer, with an excellent ability to read the game and organise his team; he was known in particular for his leadership skills, passing accuracy, energy, positional sense, tough marking of opponents, and hard-tackling style of play, despite his relatively small physical stature.
-Although he has primarily served as either a holding midfielder or central defender throughout his career, he has also been deployed as a right-back or even as a box-to-box or central midfielder on occasion.
+Considered as one of the best defenders and defensive midfielders of his generation, although he has primarily served as either a holding midfielder or central defender throughout his career, he has also been deployed as a right-back or even as a box-to-box or central midfielder on occasion.
 Regarding Mascherano's playing style, Jonathan Wilson noted in a 2013 article for The Guardian that the Argentine was an example of a type of holding midfielder that he dubbed a destroyer, who "clattered about making tackles and collecting bookings, his role almost entirely of regaining possession and distributing it simply."

 Personal life

 In October 2015, Mascherano admitted two counts of fraud totalling just over €1.5 million having failed to declare €1.5 million in earnings in 2011 and 2012.
 In January 2016, he appeared in court in an attempt to avoid imprisonment for the offences, and was fined €800,000.
 He was sentenced to one year in prison for evasion of tax payments.
-The sentence was suspended and resulted in no jail time served, provided he does not offend again during the suspended sentence.
+The sentence was suspended and resulted in no jail time served, provided he did not offend again during the suspended sentence.